Localization¶

 How to preview your Weblate translation in GitFourchette

-Rename it to the two-letter code for your language (e.g. fr.mo) and drop it into gitfourchette/assets/lang
+Rename the file to the two-letter code for your language (e.g. es.mo) and drop it into gitfourchette/assets/lang.

 How to work with .po/.mo files (offline)¶